All Episodes

 This is just great.

-Here, Charlie Rose asks Fred Thompson, well, what is a conservative today, anyway?
+Here, Charlie Rose asks Fred Tom, well, what is a conservative today anyway?

-And so Fred gives his definition of a conservative, and Charlie says, Well, wait a minute, I didn't hear anything about abortion or gay rights.
+And so Fred gives his definition of a conservative, and Charlie says, well, wait a minute.

-Here's where Fred answered that, because Charlie Rose came back and said, Principles, what do you mean principles?
+Here's how Fred answered that, because Charlie Rose came back and said, principles.

-Principles are what guides you and coming to positions with regard to issues.
+Principles are what guides you in coming to positions with regard to issues.

 You know, the Declaration of Independence said that our basic rights come from God, not from man.

-The founders talked about, you know, life and liberty and uh the importance of that, and uh that everything is based on those basic principles.
+The founders talked about, you know, life and liberty and the importance of that, and that everything is based on those basic principles.

-I I guarantee you, Charlie Rose is a clueless here.
+I guarantee you, Charlie Rose is clueless here.

-None of this, this is he's maybe listening to uh, you know, Mongolese uh as as uh Fred Thompson's going through all this.
+None of this, this is, he's maybe listening to, you know, Mongolese as Fred Thompson's going through all this.

-Just you just sometimes you have to laugh at these poor cliched liberals who just live in the most closeted cocooned world while thinking they are the most worldly and uh erudite among us.
+You just, sometimes you have to laugh at these poor clichéd liberals who just live in the most closeted, cocooned world while thinking they are the most worldly and erudite among us.

 How about this headline?